For Faculty and Staff

 *We charge you overdue fine of 10 yen for an item per day.

-*We also ask you to pay replacement fee for a lost or damaged item.
+*We also ask you to pay replacement fee in cash for a lost or damaged item.

 You may renew your loan periods at a library counter in person, or by signing into My Library on KOSMOS.
 No renewal is accepted if the period for renewal has reached the maximum, or someone else has reserved the item.
 You may renew as many times as you would like within the given length of period shown on the table below.
 When renewing an overdue item, you are required to pay the fine.
 Please make payment at the counter when returning the item.